axibase/atsd/administration/migration/README.md

 3. Execute the `jps` command and verify that the the `NameNode`, `SecondaryNameNode`, and `DataNode` processes are **not  present** in the `jps` command output.

-## Backup Old ATSD Files
+## Backup

-Copy the entire ATSD installation directory to a backup directory:
+Copy the ATSD installation directory to a backup directory:

   ```sh
   cp -R /opt/atsd /home/axibase/atsd-backup